DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java-local/java-local-usage.md

     }
 };

-// Set the logger in the options before creating the DVCLocalClient DVCLocalOptions options = DVCLocalOptions.builder().customLogger(loggingWrapper).build();
+// Set the logger in the options before creating the DevCycleLocalClient DevCycleLocalOptions options = DevCycleLocalOptions.builder().customLogger(loggingWrapper).build();
 ```

 ## EdgeDB